Take Your Next Step Into Ministry

 Summary

-Moses saw the burning bush at the beginning of His ministry but that was not sufficient to sustain him throughout his service to the Lord.
+Moses saw the burning bush at the beginning of His ministry, but that was not sufficient to sustain him throughout his service to the Lord.
 The Lord knew that there was much more to knowing God and spent His life pursuing a deeper relationship with Him (Exodus 33:13-14).

-“Now therefore, I pray Thee, if I have found favor in They sight, let me know Thy ways, that I may know Thee, so that I may find favor in Thy sight” (Exodus 33:13).
+“Now therefore, I pray Thee, if I have found favor in Thy sight, let me know Thy ways, that I may know Thee, so that I may find favor in Thy sight” (Exodus 33:13).

 An effective ministry is built on a deepening relationship with our gracious God.
-Therefore preparing ourselves for effective ministry is an ongoing task.
+Therefore, preparing ourselves for effective ministry is an ongoing task.
 There are standards and qualifications to meet, but fruitful ministry flows from an ongoing relationship with God through Christ.

 How exciting it is to realize that the call to serve Him is also an invitation to know Him more!